pravega/pravega-operator/README.md

 $ kubectl -n pravega-io apply -f deploy
 ```

-Note that the Pravega operator only monitors the `PravegaCluster` resources which are created in the namespace where it was deployed, so if you want to create a cluster you have to specify the same namespace as the operator.
+Note that the Pravega operator only monitors the `PravegaCluster` resources which are created in the same namespace, `pravega-io` in this example.
+Therefore, before creating a `PravegaCluster` resource, make sure an operator exists in that namespace.

 ```
 $ kubectl -n pravega-io create -f example/cr.yaml